 We won't speculate on adult attention spans these days, but we do know that people learn best when content is delivered in more digestible "chunks."
 Instead of plowing through an hour's worth of bullet points, divide the key points of your presentation into segments that can be explained in 5-10 minutes.
 After each segment, ask a question of the audience, or have them discuss what you've just covered with the people sitting with them.
 Plus, it will give you the opportunity to gauge their comprehension.
 You'll be amazed by what you can teach attendees when you're not even talking!

 When you prepare your presentation, identify the (3-5) most important items you want your audience take away from it.
 When it's time to begin, share this "blueprint" with them and make it clear to them what you'll be delivering.
 Attendees have invested in your program based on the program's published description.
 Be aware of your target audience, and make sure you are contributing to the stated learning outcomes.
 Check in with your audience throughout your presentation by asking questions and help them digest your content by summarizing each segment.
 As you wrap up your presentation, don't forget their takeaway.
 Tie your conclusion back to the blueprint you laid out when you began.
 A full circle approach will solidify your audience's comprehension, and send them off satisfied.

-These are some relatively simple adjustments that can make a huge difference your attendees' learning experience - we encourage you to give them a try.
+These are some relatively simple adjustments that can make a huge difference in your attendees' learning experience—we encourage you to give them a try.